xTremeLektro/serendipityinspirev2/blueprint.md

   - **Status Filter:** A dropdown to filter blog posts by status (published or draft).
   - **Publish/Unpublish:** A button to publish or unpublish a blog post directly from the list.
   - **Pagination:** A pagination system to navigate through the blog posts.
-  - **Multiple Selection and Deletion:** A system to select multiple blog posts and delete them at once.
 - **Create Blog Post:** A page at `/admin/blog/new` that allows creating a new blog post.
   - **Slug Generation:** The slug is automatically generated from the title.
   - **Publish/Unpublish:** Buttons to publish or unpublish the blog post.